pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 - CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.

 ## Installing App Scanning in a cluster

+The following sections describe how to install SCST - App Scanning.

 ### <a id='scst-app-scanning-prereqs'></a> Prerequisites